Kyoto, Nara and Kobe: A Grand Tour of World Heritage, Art and Culture

 Day 6: Departure

-On your final day of 6 day of the World Heritage, Art and Culture journey, we will do whatever your heart desires until it is time for you to depart.
+On your final day of the World Heritage, Art and Culture Journey, we will do whatever your heart desires until it is time for you to depart.

 Departing from Arima Onsen, you will be transferred by private car to Kansai International Airport, where you can catch an international flight home or, alternatively, proceed to the next destination along your journey.

 Optional Kyoto Cultural Experiences

 Inclusive of, and additional to, the itinerary described above, the following experiences are available to you on this tour: